 You can create and edit template parts through the site editor interface, where you can use all the editing tools available for blocks.

-Editing the Footer template part in Twenty Twenty-Three theme
+Editing a Footer template part in the Twenty Twenty-Five theme

-Editing the Footer template part in Twenty Twenty-Three theme
+Editing a Footer template part in the Twenty Twenty-Five theme

 To summarize, here are the main differences between the three: